pahimar/Equivalent-Exchange-3/README.md

 1. **IMPORTANT:  PAHIMAR DOES *NOT* WANT ANY** `build.xml` **CHANGES, UNLESS it fixes up something broken** (See [Pull Request #90](https://github.com/pahimar/Equivalent-Exchange-3/pull/90)).
 2. If you haven't already, create a Github account.
 3. Click the `Fork` icon at the top-right of this page (below your username).
-4. Make the changes that you want to.
-(In Linux, you'll have to run `git push` after cloning your forked repository)
+4. Make the changes that you want to (In Linux, you'll have to run `git commit -a`, and `git push` after cloning your forked repository to upload the changes).
 5. Click `Pull Request` at the right-hand side of the gray bar directly below your fork's name.
 6. Click `Click to create a pull request for this comparison`, enter your PR's title, and create a detailed description telling pahimar what you changed.
 7. Click `Send pull request`, and you're done!